cchee/aquaponics/README.md

 * To have real-time event based sensors for fish tank pH, temperature, water level (sump tank), planting area's temperature and humidity, grow light intensity
 * To have actuator to automate fish feed, grow lights and dehumidifier in planting area, fish tank water outlet flow control and water pump.
 * To utilize time series data collection to have real-time data visualization
-* To have secure OS and softare stack for IoT.
+* To have secure OS and software stack for IoT.

 Technology Stack
 * Raspberry Pi 3B (or newer)